muratk3n/thirdwave/en/README.md

 ---

 This VW is of the VW emission scandal fame BTW.
-Comp is a stuffed w crooks *and* morons.
+Comp is stuffed w crooks *and* morons.
 Quite an achivement..

 ---